menisadi/menisadi.github.io/_portfolio/telegram-bot.md

 For those who live in the terminal and prefer to stay there instead of using an app, I ported the bot into a terminal CLI you can install from PyPI as `play-ch0`.
 Source code lives on [GitHub](https://github.com/menisadi/ch0).
+Little heads‑up: this port is mostly vibe coded using Codex CLI.
+I reviewed most of it, but the LLM did the heavy lifting.

 ## Source code

 The source code for my chess Telegram bot is available on [GitHub](https://github.com/menisadi/ChessBot).
 Feel free to explore, contribute, or use it as a reference for your own projects.

 *Note: This blog post is about a personal project and is not affiliated with or endorsed by Telegram or any official chess organizations.*